alastair10/golden_square_phase2/lib/single_class_reciple.md

 3. Create Examples as Tests
 Make a list of examples of how the class will behave in different situations.

+# displaying an empty task list
 my_task = ToDoList.new
 my_task.display_tasks => []

+# adding a task to the list
 my_task = ToDoList.new
 my_task.add_task("sweep the floor")
 my_task.display_tasks => ["sweep the floor"]

+# returns multiple to do's
 my_task = ToDoList.new
 my_task.add_task("sweep the floor")
 my_task.add_task("take out the trash") my_task.display_tasks => ["sweep the floor", "take out the trash"]

+# removing a task from the list
 my_task = ToDoList.new
 my_task.add_task("sweep the floor")
 my_task.add_task("take out the trash") my_task.marked_complete("sweep the floor") my_task.display_tasks => ["take out the trash"]

+# attempting to delete when the to do is not in the list
 my_task = ToDoList.new
 my_task.marked_complete("sweep the floor") => "Item is not in your list.
 Please check the list."